Shira-Lee-Coder/Fake_News_Project/README.md

 The script will automatically:

 Generate a comparison table of the prediction results of the best model on the first 100 test data with the actual labels and save the image to the results_plots folder.

+---

+## Bridge: Why PyTorch MLP?

+Based on the results recorded in `model_results.json`, **PyTorch MLP achieves the best overall performance** among all five models, balancing accuracy and inference efficiency.
+It is therefore selected as the foundation for the hyperparameter experiments in Part 2.

+---